-DevOps is a set of practices that emphasize collaboration and communication between software developers and IT operations professionals, automating the software delivery process and infrastructure changes.
-The DevOps name comes from the union of the two words “development” and “operations”.
+DevOps is a set of practices that emphasise collaboration and communication between software developers and IT operations professionals, automating the software delivery process and infrastructure changes.

 DevOps aims to create a culture and an environment in which software design, testing and release can take place quickly, frequently and efficiently.
 DevOps is not just a methodology, it is a real working philosophy.